jintonic/gears/INSTALL/Geant4/README.md

 * (Optional) [Xerces-C++][], to use or export detector geometries in [GDML][] format.
 * (Optional) [HDF5][], to save simulation results in [HDF5][] format.

 Before you get started, please understand that the [Geant4 Installation Guide](https://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/) is your ultimate reference should you have any issue regarding [Geant4][] installation, and the Geant4 [User Forum](https://geant4-forum.web.cern.ch/) is the place to seek for help.

 You also need to be aware of [the possibility of installing pre-comipled Geant4 libraries](https://www.youtube.com/watch?v=fu3NLgb0fwI) in some OS, which would save you hours of time and potential headaches.

+Yet another option is to use [Docker](Docker) or [Apptainer](../Apptainer) images that already have [Geant4][] and [GEARS][] included, for example, <https://hub.docker.com/r/physino/gears>.

 [Xerces-C++]: https://xerces.apache.org/xerces-c
 [HDF5]: https://www.hdfgroup.org/solutions/hdf5